Model an Open-Loop Kinematic Chain

 Connect the blocks as shown in the figure.

 In the Revolute Joint block dialog boxes, select State Targets > Specify Position Target.
 You can now specify the desired starting positions of the two joints.

 In Value, enter these joint angles.

 To visualize the model, update the block diagram.
-You can do this from the menu bar by selecting Simulation > Update Diagram.
+In the Modeling tab, click Update Model.
 Mechanics Explorer opens with a 3-D view of the double pendulum assembly.
 Click the isometric view button to obtain the perspective in the figure.

 To check the assembly status of the revolute joints, use the Model Report utility.
 You can open this utility from the Mechanics Explorer menu bar by selecting Tools > Model Report.
 The figure shows the assembly information for the double pendulum.

-Run the simulation, e.g., by selecting Simulation > Run.
+Run the simulation.
 Mechanics Explorer shows a 3-D animation of the double pendulum assembly.
 The assembly moves due to gravity, specified in the Mechanism Configuration block.

 To see a complete model of the double pendulum assembly, at the MATLAB command prompt enter: